 Notarial will

 Notarial will is drafted by a lawyer or notary, and it must be executed by a notary and registered with the Chambre des notaires (the governing body that oversees notaries).
 Sometimes a notarial will is known as an 'authentic will'.
 If you create a notarial will, your will does not have to go through probate when you pass away.
 This is the most common form of will in Québec, and Québec is the only province with this type of will.
-Willful is the first company to offer fully digital notarial wills in Quebec due to COVID-19 emergency orders.
-Read more about notarial wills in our guide to notarial wills.
+Read more about notarial wills in this guide.

 Notarial wills are the most common form of will executed in Quebec due to the fact that they don’t require probate when you pass away.
 This saves time, since your liquidator can immediately start administering the estate vs. having to wait up to several months to receive a grant of probate, and it saves legal fees of up to $2,500-$3,000 for handling the probate process.
 Also, notarial wills are registered with the Chambre des notaires, so they cannot be lost or destroyed.